Nicop06/nicop06.github.io/_posts/2015-12-19-setting-up-the-nas.markdown

 ```

 Here, I create the main Btrfs partition and write the result.
 In case you are
-wandering why the size of the partition is only 7GB, this is because I am using
+wondering why the size of the partition is only 7GB, this is because I am using
 a VM for this post, but this should be exactly the same as a regular install.
 I
 will not create any partition on the other disks as Btrfs can use a
 partitionless disk.
 Be aware that it is not recommended to use partitionless